mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 :hwlabel:`LOAD` / :hwlabel:`⯈`    Load selected track from library into deck 2                 Load selected track from library into deck 2 and play
 ================================  ===========================================================  =========================================================================

-As a warning the `LOAD` LEDs will be on if that deck is currently playing.
+As a warning the :hwlabel:`LOAD` LEDs will be on if that deck is currently playing.

 Jog wheel and pitch slider
 --------------------------